 Medical diplomacy is a form of diplomatic relations which is intended to sponsor positive relations between nations while also providing needed health services.
-Cuba is particularly well known for its medical diplomacy missions, which have been carried out since 1960.
-It is believed that medical diplomacy could help to ease tensions between nations, while giving a positive image for the nation sending doctors and other needed personnel.
+It is believed that this type of diplomacy could help to ease tensions between nations, while giving a positive image for the nation sending doctors and other needed personnel.
 It is part of a larger framework of foreign relations which is sometimes called compassionate diplomacy.

 Many countries around the world struggle to provide needed health services to their citizens, especially after natural disasters and emergencies.
 In some cases, a country's health care budget is so depleted that it can barely afford to maintain minimal clinics, and it may not be able to provide basic necessary medication and facilities to patients.
 Many organizations around the world such as the International Red Cross/Red Crescent and Doctors Without Borders travel or donate to these countries to improve medical conditions.

 In the case of medical diplomacy, a nation rather than an organization sends doctors, equipment, supplies, and other personnel to another nation in need.
 In some cases, the compassionate mission may be brief, as might be the case when a country sends doctors to the site of an earthquake.
 In other instances, medical diplomacy is a long term effort which is designed to have a lasting impact on the host nation of the mission.
 In this case, the team may include people to train new medical professionals, build medical facilities, and educate the general populace of the host nation about health issues.